People's Liberation Front (Poland)

 The People's Liberation Front (Ludowy Front Wyzwolenia, LFW) was a Polish anarchist group founded in 1989.
 The name of the organization refers to the Popular Front for the Liberation of Palestine.
 Its participants were recruited from various anti-communist and anarchist organizations, such as the Anarchist Federation (formerly the Alternative Society Movement) and Fighting Solidarity.
 The Gdańsk branch of the LFW (there was also a group operating in Grudziądz) operated until 1991 and carried out several actions aimed at various spheres of state activity and attacks on the embassies of the USSR and Israel.
-After the arrest and sentencing of the leader of the group, Piotra Ratyńskiego, to 2.5 years in prison, the LFW ceased its activity.
+After the arrest and sentencing of the leader of the group, Piotr Ratyński, to two and a half years in prison, the LFW ceased its activity.